klay-music/klay-beam/README.md

 These steps build the Docker container and push to our GCP docker registry.

+1. `cd environment/`
-1. Run `./make-conda-lock-file.sh` to generate a new `environment/conda-linux-64.lock`. **IMPORTANT: Only run this step when you are changing the conda dependencies in the `environment/docker.yml` file.**
+1. `./make-conda-lock-file.sh 002-py310` to generate a new `environment/conda-linux-64.002-py310.lock`. **IMPORTANT: Only run this step when you are changing the conda dependencies in the `environment/conda-linux-64.002-py310.yml` file.**
 2. Run `docker build -t klay-beam:latest .`
-3. Edit `tag.sh` to update the version, for example `0.1.0-rc.2`
+3. Edit `tag-klay-beam.sh` to update the version, for example `0.2.0-rc.2`
-4. Run `tag.sh` to tag and push to GCP
+4. Run `tag-klay-beam.sh` to tag and push to GCP

 To test the container interactively: `docker run --rm -it --entrypoint /bin/sh klay-beam:latest`